Lowlands (festival): 2013–present: Reinvention and new audiences

-In 2017, Hansje van Halem was appointed head designer of the Lowlands festival identity after 20 years of collaboration between designer Peter te Bos and Lowlands.
+In 2017, designer Hansje van Halem became head of festival identity after two decades of visual design by Peter te Bos.

 A selection of graphic designs by Hansje van Halem for the Lowlands festival.

 Editions

-Note: the organization of Lowlands marks 1993 as the official first edition.
-Prices prior to the introduction of the euro on 1 January 2002 have been converted from guilders to euros.
-The 2020 and 2021 edition of Lowlands was cancelled due to the COVID-19 pandemic.
+Note: the organisation of Lowlands considers 1993 the official first edition.
+Prices before the introduction of the euro on 1 January 2002 have been converted from guilders to euros.
+The 2020 and 2021 editions of Lowlands were cancelled due to the COVID-19 pandemic.

 People walking in front of the Hacienda stage.